hyperledger-solang/solang/docs/installing.rst

 Building Solang from crates.io
 ------------------------------

-The latest solang release is  on `crates.io <https://crates.io/crates/solang>`_.
+The latest Solang release is  on `crates.io <https://crates.io/crates/solang>`_.
 Once you have the correct llvm version in your path, simply run:

 .. code-block:: bash